 How much storage do I need?

-Ok, so to the point now, how much storage do you need?
-If you remember what I said in the beginning, your storage needs will depend on:
+Ok, so to the point now, how much storage do I need?
+If you remember what I said in the beginnin, your storage needs will depend on:

 - How much data you want to store in your NAS

-- The level of “protection” you want to achieve
+- What level of protection do you want

 Even though I own two other NASes, I run a youtube channel and I produce a lot of content, both with normal cameras, but also with drones, and gopros.
 Those files takes an incredible amount of space (I save a copy of my work) and my disks are full.
 The files are “Backed up by google/youtube”, but it is a pain to have to download something I already created, so I want to have my own copy.